illmob/IPnCIDR/CONTRIBUTING.md

 ]
 ````

-As shown above the newly appended menu contains three fields within an array.
+As shown above the user must supply the location of your plugin, here we use the shortcut we created earlier, and a newly an
+array which contains three fields.
 These fileds are as described below:

    [NAME,DESCRIPTION,FUNCTION]

+The name is the short description of the new function, in our case we used the word bulk.
+The following field, is a short
+description that will explain the functionality to the framework user.
+Last but not least, the handler function which will
+be used to manipulate the newly developed $mynewplugin[:cmd].() function.

 The application will then append the array to the hash and map an assigned numerical value as they are accepted.
 If there are
 no errors within the code and the module is appended, we can move forward with additional functionality is needed.
 Further we